The Mouth: Where Digestion Begins

 - Tongue: Moves food around, helps taste, and pushes it to the throat.

-- Oral lining: Protects tissues and helps with taste sensation.
+- Oral lining: Protects tissues and aids taste sensation.

-Dogs tend to chew less than humans, which means the stomach does more work later on.
-Still, chewing is important not just for digestion but also for dental health.
+Dogs tend to chew less than humans, which means the stomach does more work later.
+Still, chewing is vital not just for digestion but also for maintaining dental health.

 Your Dog’s Teeth: Built for the Job